 JUST: At JUST Capital, we only have a focus on American companies, but these large corporations have a global lens.
 In the book you write about the challenges that you faced in dealing with that.
 How do you take that into account when there are different needs for different markets, but you also are trying to have an alignment of values?

 Polman: Well, the values that you express as a company that you have to make come alive to create the right culture, et cetera, I think that can be done universally across the globe.
-There are companies that criminalize LGBT people, and so you will have to confront what you advertise in one country versus another.
+There are countries that criminalize LGBT people, and so you will have to confront what you advertise in one country versus another.
 But what good companies do is they set goals that make them feel uncomfortable, but that they know what the world needs.
 A total inclusion goal – inclusion of people with disabilities, of different races, of gender.
 Unilever operates in most countries in the world, and in some countries, we had to fight with governments to get more women rights, for example.

 So while you are not perfect, you have to be part of embracing that problem and actively driving for positive solutions.
 If you are willing to go on that journey, do it transparently and in partnership, and hold yourself accountable, then I think you are better placed than others.
 Ultimately, you need to work with governments and civil society to drive the bigger changes.
 Unilever has plastic around its products, some products need to be shipped, they need to have packaging, but when you are active to reduce plastics to start coalitions around that, to work with countries to set up recycling systems, to try to innovate in the industry at scale, to find alternatives.